Ninja243/Labs/ISSUES.md

  * ## :tv: Ads
    * Legality
      - I can't be the only one here who's keen on doing this, why hasn't anyone else?
+     - My own ad service is illegal on the Google Play Store
+     - Facebook ads only work if submitted to Google Play Store
    * Optimization
      - ~Can I remove adverts from the DB if the amount of views they have paid for has run out?~
      - ~What's the best way to archive/warehouse the older ones?~
        - ~Should I just make a new collection for them? ~

+* ## :money: Publishing
+  * App store development licenses are expensive
+    - 25 USD for a year of Google Play Store publishing rights
+    - 99 USD for a year of Apple iStore publishing opportunities
+      - Can't even build the IPA without paying?
+    - Amazon app store?
+    - Samsung app store?
+    - Huawei app store?
+    - APK hosts?
+      - ApkMania?

  * ##  :bamboo: NoSQL DBs
    * RAM usage